skaiTF/skyhud/README.md

 Screenshots album: https://imgur.com/a/wa5xaxD

 Customization: This HUD has some customization possibility, all customizations are in the "customization" folder and are fully documented.
-If you intend to use the customizations please read All "README.TXT" files!
+If you intend to use the customizations, please read All "README.TXT" files!

 Credits:
 -TF2 HUD Icons: Hypnotize